Understanding the alcohol harm paradox: A multivariable Mendelian randomization approach

 Abstract

-The alcohol harm paradox, whereby low socioeconomic position (SEP) groups experience greater alcohol-related harms despite reporting lower alcohol consumption, is yet to be fully understood through observational studies because key drivers are correlated and share similar confounding structures.
-Multivariable Mendelian randomization (MVMR) were conducted to estimate the direct causal effect of number of drinks per week (DPW) and years of schooling (YOS) on multiple health outcomes.
-Previously published genome-wide association summary (GWAS) statistics for DPW and YOS were utilised, and summary statistics were generated from individual-level data from UK Biobank (N = 462,818) for all health outcomes.
-Inverse variance weighted analyses demonstrated evidence for direct effects of DPW and YOS on liver diseases, mental and behavioural disorders due to alcohol, and stroke, indicating that increasing alcohol consumption increased the likelihood of outcomes whereas increasing years of education decreased their likelihood.
-There was also evidence for a direct effect of DPW on depression, anxiety, influenza/pneumonia, and heart disease.
-In contrast, there was evidence of a total, but not direct, effect of DPW on depression, influenza/pneumonia, epilepsy, and injuries when accounting for YOS.
-Although caution is required when interpreting these results due to weak instruments for alcohol, these results provide some evidence that the alcohol harm paradox is partially due to the protective effect of additional years of education, resulting in a reduced likelihood of higher SEP groups developing many alcohol-related outcomes.
-Replication with strong instruments would be necessary to draw causal inferences.
+The alcohol harm paradox, whereby low socioeconomic position (SEP) groups experience greater alcohol-related harms at a given level of alcohol consumption, is not yet fully understood.
+In observational studies, key drivers are correlated and share similar confounding structures.
+We used multivariable Mendelian randomization (MVMR) to estimate the direct causal effect of alcohol (drinks per week) and education (years of schooling) on multiple health outcomes, accounting for the effect of the other.
+Previously published genome-wide association summary (GWAS) statistics for drinks per week and years of schooling were used, and outcome summary statistics were generated from individual-level data from UK Biobank (N=462,818).
+Inverse variance weighted analyses demonstrated evidence for direct effects of alcohol and education on liver diseases (alcoholic liver disease: alcohol OR = 50.19, 95% CI 19.35 to 130.21 and education OR = 0.27, 95% CI 0.14 to 0.53; other liver diseases: alcohol OR = 1.82, 95% CI 1.12 to 2.94 and education OR = 0.42, 95% CI 0.30 to 0.58), mental and behavioural disorders due to alcohol (alcohol OR = 12.89, 95% CI 7.46 to 22.27 and education OR = 0.51, 95% CI 0.35 to 0.75), and stroke (alcohol OR = 1.94, 95% CI 1.30 to 2.89 and education OR = 0.73, 95% CI 0.55 to 0.97).
+There was evidence for direct effects of education on depression, anxiety, influenza/pneumonia, and heart disease.
+In contrast, there was evidence of total (without considering the effect of education), but not direct, effects of alcohol on depression, influenza/pneumonia, epilepsy, and injuries.
+Although caution is required when interpreting these results, given weak instruments for alcohol, these results provide some evidence that the alcohol harm paradox is partially due to the protective effect of additional years of education.
+Replication with strong genetic instruments for drinks per week would be necessary to draw causal inferences.

 Author Summary

-Individuals from lower socioeconomic backgrounds tend to disproportionately experience alcohol-related physical and mental ill health, despite reporting lower alcohol consumption than those from higher socioeconomic backgrounds.
+Individuals from lower socioeconomic position backgrounds tend to disproportionately experience alcohol-related physical and mental ill-health, despite reporting lower overall alcohol consumption than those from higher socioeconomic backgrounds.
 This is known as the alcohol harm paradox.
-One key difficulty in understanding this paradox is due to methodological limitations establishing the relative contribution of multiple complex social behaviours.
+One key difficulty in understanding this paradox is the methodological difficulty of establishing the relative contribution of multiple complex social behaviours.
 In this study, we used genetic variants associated with alcohol consumption and years of education to explore their direct effects on multiple health outcomes.
-The findings indicate that higher alcohol consumption and fewer years of education may potentially increase the likelihood of developing various health conditions, including liver diseases, mental and behavioural disorders due to alcohol, and stroke.
-This may suggest that the alcohol harm paradox is due to the protective effect of additional years of education amongst those from higher socioeconomic backgrounds, reducing their likelihood of developing the health conditions.
-However, these findings are exploratory and limited by various methodological issues, suggesting these findings should be interpreted with caution.
+The findings indicate that greater alcohol consumption and fewer years of education may each, independently increase the likelihood of developing various health conditions, including liver diseases, mental and behavioural disorders due to alcohol, and stroke.
+This may suggest that the alcohol harm paradox is due to the protective effect of additional years of education amongst those from higher socioeconomic position backgrounds, reducing their likelihood of developing the health conditions.
+However, these findings are preliminary and limited by various methodological issues, suggesting these findings should be interpreted with caution.
 Replication and further studies are needed.

 Article activity feed